 iCIMS is an enterprise talent cloud that handles recruiting, onboarding, and internal mobility.
 The platform processes millions of applications annually for large organizations and offers deep compliance features for regulated industries.
 Implementation typically takes 3-6 months, and the platform’s complexity can overwhelm smaller teams.

 Good for: Enterprise companies with 1,000+ employees that need compliance-heavy recruiting workflows.
-Overkill for teams under 200 employees.
+Overkill for organizations under 200 employees.

 Limitations: Long implementation timelines (3-6 months is common), rigid workflows that are difficult to customize without professional services, and per-employee pricing that becomes very expensive as your organization grows.
 The user interface feels dated compared to modern platforms, and mobile functionality is limited.